RoubenRehman/HandWrittenDigitsNeuralNet/README.md

+# DISCLAIMER
+This is a very early draft I just wrote in a few hours for fun.
+Please don't expect a somewhat nice coding style or a proper documentation within the code.
+I certanly didn't care for style and elegance while writing this, but instead only cared for getting it to work and learn about the topic.
+If you ever stumble upon this repo, please feel free to use the code I botched together here for whatever your heart desires.

 # RESOURCES
 The MNIS dataset used in this small project consists of 60,000 training images with labels and 10,000 examples with labels.
 It was created by